Chances are, you might have heard of Artificial Intelligence.

 It didn’t say that for a “reasonable process”, you’re required to have different people running each meeting, at every stage.

-It didn’t say that if they have less than two years’ service, you don’t have to follow a process and could probably still terminate.
+It didn’t say that if they have less than two years’ service (at the moment!), you don’t have to follow a process and could probably still terminate.

-It didn’t say that if they have a protected characteristic, you better have really good objective evidence for giving a warning to avoid a discrimination claim.
+It didn’t say that if they have a protected characteristic, you’d better have really good objective evidence for giving a warning to avoid a discrimination claim.

 And it didn’t suggest that a settlement agreement might be a better way to go, depending on the offence, length of service and seniority.

-Which is just like my maths teacher used to say about calculators – you have to know what the right answer will be to know whether the calculator is giving you the correct answer.
+Which is just like my maths teacher used to say about calculators – you have to know what the right answer is to know whether the calculator is giving you the correct one.

 Garbage in, garbage out.